Queen Eleanor's Confession [Child 156]

 If one moves the story to the time of Henry III (reigned 1216-1272), who married Eleanor of Provence, we should note that by the time the third Henry married Eleanor at the age of 28 in 1236, the Marshal line was on the brink of extinction; Henry had hounded Richard the third Earl to death, leaving the earldom in the hands of his brother Gilbert (Davis, p.
 100), who in turn was quarreling with Henry by Christmas 1238 (Davis, p.
 122) and died in 1245 (Davis, p.
 154).
 Besides, Henry and Eleanor seem to have had a good marriage (Davis, p.109); she was only twelve or thirteen at the time of her marriage, and seems to have been quiet and unassertive (Davis, p.
 110); the two never became involved in scandal.
 And after that, there are no instances of a King Henry marrying an Eleanor.
 (I do note, however, that Margaret of Anjou the wife of Henry VI was widely believed to have had an affair with a member of her court.)

-It does occur to me, however, that there is a just-barely-possible explanation for this song, which actually fits the twelfth century, except that it does not involve King Henry II and Eleanor of Aquitaine.
+It occurs to me, furthermore, that there is a just-barely-possible explanation for this song, which actually fits the twelfth century, except that it does not involve King Henry II and Eleanor of Aquitaine.

 Henry and Eleanor's eldest son was Henry "the Young King" (so-called because he was crowned as his father's successor while Henry II was still alive; Ashley, p.
 522).
 Henry the Younger was married to Margaret, a daughter of French King Louis VII by one of his later wives (Ashley, p.
 522).